-Children are encouraged to leave at home special toys, jewelry, or other possessions that might be lost or broken.
+Children are encouraged to leave at home special toys, jewelry or other possessions that might be lost or broken.
 Teachers have individual policies with regard to Show and Tell items.
-Please do not allow your child to bring toy guns, knives, or any weapons to school.
-Students may bring cell phones, cell watches, and similar mobile devices to school.
-All personal mobile devices must be turned off and stored in bookbags between 8:00 and 3:20.
-In the case of smartwatches if a student is utilizing their watch to text or communicate with another individual they will be asked to remove it and store it in their backpack.
-Parents, please call the school for transportation changes.
+Please do not allow your child to bring toy guns, knives or any weapons to school.